-Before digital camera, ISO was defined as the sensitivity of the film to available light, if you are shooting at daylight a film with sensitivity 100 looks OK, but when shooting in low light conditions, you had to change out the film to a higher sensitivity, say ISO 400 or even more.
+Before the digital cameras, ISO was defined as the sensitivity of the film to available light, if you are shooting at daylight a film with a sensitivity of 100 looks OK, but when shooting in low light conditions, you had to change out the film to a higher sensitivity, say ISO 400 or even more.
 However, digital sensor acts differently than film, as there is no varying sensitivity to different light.
-In fact, digital sensors only have one sensitivity level.
+Digital sensors only have one sensitivity level.
 Changing ISO simply amplifies the image signal, so the sensor itself is not getting any more or less sensitive.
 This results in shorter exposure time and more brightness, but with the penalty of added noise.

 Depth of field

 When using a rather big crop factor sensor, what would the image look like? , if we use for example the much smaller Micro Four Thirds camera that has a 2.0x crop factor, the field of view of a 50mm lens would make the subject appear twice closer as if we were using a 100mm lens, as illustrated in the below image.

 The advantage of Full frame camera